PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ### How much does PostHog cost?

-PostHog has transparent pricing which is based only around the amount of usage.
+PostHog has transparent pricing based on usage.
 It’s free to get started and completely free for the first 1 million events and 15,000 sessions captured every month.

-After this free monthly allowance, PostHog charges $0.00045/event and $0.005/recording.
+After this free monthly allowance you'll pay $0.00045/event and $0.005/recording, and PostHog charges progressively less the more you use.
 Volume, non-profit and [startup discounts](/startups) are available upon request, and we recommend trying [our pricing calculator](/pricing) to estimate your pricing.

 ### Do LogRocket and PostHog offer free trials?